jbatson5/SCALE-test/docs/MAVRIC.rst

-are shown in :numref:`fig4-38`, and the responses used in this problem are shown in :numref:`fig4-37`. :numref:`fig4-39` and :numref:`fig4-40` show the total (neutron + photon) dose rate outside the TN24-P cask, up to 2 meters from each surface using a rectilinear and a cylindrical mesh tallies with 10 cm voxels.
+are shown in :numref:`fig4-38`, and the responses used in this problem are shown in :numref:`fig4-37`. :numref:`fig4-39` and :numref:`fig4-40` show the total (neutron + photon) dose rate outside the TN24-P cask, up to 2 meters from each surface using rectilinear and cylindrical mesh tallies with 10 cm voxels.
 Uncertainties in the computed dose rates were 3–4% after this 16 hr calculation.
 The scale of the figure was adjusted to only show the dose rate outside the cask; dose rates inside the cask